The History of Marty’s Place at Strawbridge Farm

 In 1984 the Tompkins family still used the cabin as a summer home although over the years they built a new house on Tompkins Road.
 The Tompkins also platted the property on both sides of the road from Saratoga Passage bluff to Saratoga Road, selling 11 lots on one side of the Tompkins Road and retaining nine lots on the opposite side for their children and grandchildren.

 Rexford and Elysabeth Tompkins remained in their Langley home on Tompkins Road until 1963 when they moved to California.
 Mr. Tompkins died in 1974 and the property was turned over to their sons, Fredrick Dunbar Tompkins and Rex Tompkins Jr. Elysabeth Tompkins who resides in Seal Beach, California, often vacations at her former home at the end of the road named for her family.

 (Editor’s note: The above data was obtained from an interview with Elysabeth Tompkins June 21, 1981.
 The excerpt ends here.)

 In 2004, the Tomberg family bought Strawbridge Farm from Todd Bitts, son of Max and Joye Bitts, and renamed it “Marty’s Place at Strawbridge Farm” in honor of their father, Martin William Tomberg.
 They undertook a complete remodeling and upgrading of the house, but even after the modifications, Marty’s Place retains much of its original rustic sensabilities.
 In 2005, Strawbridge Farm once again opened to guests as it was in Jim Mellon’s time.
-The walls of this house have been blessed with almost 100 years of laughter.
+The walls of this house have been blessed with over 100 years of laughter.
 Please help us build another 100 years with yours.